cygni/cygni-competence-7-databases/mongodb/README.md

             { explain : true }
         )

-32. All three stages get fused into one, thanks to optimization and index:
+32.All three stages get fused into one, thanks to optimization and index:

         db.restaurants.aggregate(
             [